Online Stock Trading Plan

 Why Am I Online Stock Trading Again in 2005?

 This is the first question I ask myself each year.
 Although this might seem obvious, it is important to deliberately choose this online stock trading occupation over everything else that’s available out there.
-This is applicable not only to full-time online stock trading traders, but also to those who are trading part-time while holding down another job.
+This is applicable not only to full-time online stock trading traders but also to those who are trading part-time while holding down another job.

 The main reason I’m going to continue online stock trading in 2005 is that I enjoy the financial independence and freedom that online stock trading has to offer.
 I also love the fact that I can do online stock trading from anywhere.
 I’ve never been good at taking orders, so I appreciate that I don’t have a boss that has to be placated.
-I enjoy meeting other online stock trading traders, as they are the most random, eclectic and interesting people on the planet, and the mental challenge and stimulation of trading is tremendous– if I stopped, I would miss online stock trading.
+I enjoy meeting other online stock trading traders, as they are the most random, eclectic, and interesting people on the planet, and the mental challenge and stimulation of trading are tremendous– if I stopped, I would miss online stock trading.

 What Factors Going on in the Rest of My Life Might Affect My Online Stock Trading?